hashintel/hash/apps/hash/README.md

    yarn --version
    ## ≥ 1.16

-   rustc --version
-   ## ≥ 2024-07-15 (If installed through rustup, this will automatically install the required toolchain)

-   cargo --version
+   rustup --version
-   ## Version matching the above rustc version
+   ## ≥ 1.27.1 (Required to match the toolchain as specified in `rust-toolchain.toml`)

    docker --version
    ## ≥ 20.10